CheeseNinja/aboutme/README.md

 # About Me GUI

-Every since I had taken the APCS course, I found an evergrwoing passion for computer science.
+Every since I had taken the APCS course, I found an evergrowing passion for computer science.
 The course helped me develop a basic foundation for Java and I extended this to other categories worthwhile to learn.
 I've stumbled upon the topic of GUI development and found it highly interesting.